Online Banking—Simple Steps to Protect Yourself from Bank Fraud

 Avoid phishing attacks: Look at your email inbox with a skeptical eye

 Of course, those emails are fakes.
-The links they embed in those emails lead you to them—not the legitimate organization that they claim to be—for the purpose of stealing personal info or directing a payment their way.
-Telltale signs are if the phishing email is sent from an address that slightly alters the brand name or adds to it by simply tacking extra language at the end of it.
+The links they embed in those emails lead you to them, so they can steal your personal info or redirect a payment their way.
+One telltale sign of a phishing email is if the sender used an address that slightly alters the brand name or adds to it by tacking extra language at the end of it.
 If you get one of these emails, don’t click any of the links.
-Contact the institute in question yourself using a phone number or address posted on their official website.
-This is a good rule of thumb in general.
+Contact the institute in question using a phone number or address posted on their official website.
+This is a good guideline in general.
 The best avenue of communication is the one you’ve used and trusted before.

 Be skeptical about calls as well.
 Fraudsters use the phone too.

-It may seem a little traditional, yet criminals still like to use the phone.
-In fact, they rely on the fact that many still view the phone as a trusted line of communication.
+It might seem a little traditional, yet criminals still like to use the phone.
+In fact, they rely on the fact that many still see the phone as a trusted line of communication.
 This is known as “vishing,” which is short for “voice phishing.”
 The aim is the same as it is with phishing.
 The fraudster is looking to lure you into a bogus financial transaction or attempting to steal information, whether that’s financial, personal, or both.
-They may call you directly, posing as your bank or even as Microsoft tech support, or they may send you a text or email that directs you to call their number.
+They might call you directly, posing as your bank or even as tech support from a well-known company, or they might send you a text or email that directs you to call their number.

-For example, a crook may call and introduce themselves as being part of your bank or credit card company with the word that “there are questions about your account” or something similar.
+For example, a crook might call and introduce themselves as being part of your bank or credit card company with a line like “there are questions about your account” or something similar.
 In these cases, politely hang up.
 Next, call your bank or credit card company to follow up on your own.
 If the initial call was legitimate, you’ll quickly find out and can handle the issue properly.
 If you get a call from a scammer, they can be very persuasive.
 Remember, though.
 You’re in charge.
 You can absolutely hang up and then follow up using a phone number you trust.

 Steer clear of financial transactions on public Wi-Fi in cafes, hotels, and libraries